Divorce Exclusively Focused in Family Law

 • Contested divorces result when the partners cannot agree on who should receive what in the divorce settlement.

-What are the Grounds for Divorce in Texas?
+Legal Grounds for Divorce in Houston, Texas

 The assignment of fault is determined by who has grounds for divorce, and it can have a substantial impact on how marital property is ultimately divided as well as decisions involving custody, support, and visitation.
 Should the nature of the fault be in dispute, the court will hear arguments for both sides.